 When to Visit Yellowstone

-The best time to visit Yellowstone is from May through October.
-From early November through mid-April, many of the park roads will be closed due to snowfall.
+The best time to visit Yellowstone is from June through October.
+From early November through mid-May, many of the park roads will be closed due to snowfall.
 It’s still possible to visit the park in the winter, but you will get around by snowmobile or snow coach, which of course will be a much different experience than the summer months.

 With that being said, you should know that crowds are huge during the summer months (especially July and August).
-In 2019, Yellowstone was the 6th most visited park in the USA, receiving 4 million visitors.
+In 2021, Yellowstone was the 3rd most visited park in the USA, receiving almost 5 million visitors.
 Expect major difficulties finding a parking space midday and be prepared to share walking trails with many other visitors.

 How Many Days Should You Spend in Yellowstone?